100+ Best Fundraising Ideas for Everyone in 2024

 7 Fundraising Ideas for Schools

 High schools, middle schools, and elementary schools often need to raise money to conduct various school activities, cultural and co-curricular events, and functions.
-Here are some creative ways to raise money for schools!
+Here are a few of our favorite ways to raise money for schools!
+For more creative ideas, head over to this blog.

 1. Read-A-Thon

-This popular elementary school fundraising idea might just be a teachers’ and parents’ favorite, seeing that it encourages children to read for pleasure.
+This popular elementary school fundraising idea is a favorite among teachers and parents alike because it encourages children to read for pleasure.

-Students obtain pledges from teachers, family members, or parents for the number of pages or books they can read, and then they log the hours.
+Students obtain pledges for the number of pages or books they can read, and then they log the hours.

-You can choose to track chapters, pages, or reading periods (minutes, hours, sessions), but the most common model for a read-a-thon is to have students read as much as possible during a designated time period.
+You can choose to track chapters, pages, or reading periods (i.e., minutes, hours, or sessions), but the most common model for a read-a-thon is to have students read as much as possible during a designated time period.
 Make sure to prepare a reward for the winner!
-Create a fundraising page online and help students collect donations through it.

 Fundraising Potential: ++